yan000000000/typora/applied_statistic/chapter 8.md

 * We must be able to compute $L(x)$ for any given observation value $x$ so that we can compare it with the critical value $\xi$
 * We must either have a given exression for the distribution of $L(X)$ or of a related r.v. such as $logL(x)$ or we must be able to approximate it analytically computationally, or through simulation.

-This is needed to determine the critical value $\xi$ that corresponds to a given false rejection probability $\alpha$
+This is needed to determine the critical value $\xi$ that corresponds to a given false rejection probability $\alpha$​

+## Significance Testing(显著检验)

+### Intro

+We introduce hypothesis testing in the prior chapter.
+However, in realistic setting, it doesn't always involve two well-specified alternatives.